 In their very limiting scenario, they found a vegan diet would fall nutritionally short without some supplementation, omitting the fact that "livestock" feed is supplemented with the same exact nutrients they say we’d be lacking.
 For example, they say we would fall short of vitamin B12, but 90% of all B12 produced is currently put in animal feed per the Baltimore Post Examiner.
 Plus many animal foods like dairy are fortified now with other vitamins anyway, so why couldn't we fortify vegan foods like plant-based milk with B12?
 (Wait, we already do).

 They likely didn’t even considering highly nutritious and innovative vegan foods already on the market like pea milk, made from yellow peas (which can be grown on perennial land), containing nearly half the daily value of calcium in one serving and plenty of protein.

 Finally, they actually admitted the current food supply with animals comes up nutritionally short of several vitamins now anyway!
 So why would it suddenly be a "public health crisis" if we were short on others instead?
 And seeing as two-thirds of Americans take supplements already (clearly mostly non-vegans given that high percentage), it seems the worst case scenario is that an additional third would need to join them in some capacity.
 Again, that's the worst-case scenario and only under their limited and biased study, which is certainly not what was depicted in the media coverage.

 THE MEDIA COVERAGE: Plenty, worst include Quartz, Men's Health, Daily Mail, IFLScience

-- These writers also didn't bother to clarify or do any follow-up after the researchers of the 2017 study responded to three intelligent rebuttals making it painfully clear how unrealistic and downright silly their assumptions and limitations were by admitting “it was never their goal to assess realistic, intermediate or desirable diets” anyway.
+These writers also didn't bother to clarify or do any follow-up after the researchers of the 2017 study responded to three intelligent rebuttals (as noted above) making it painfully clear how unrealistic and downright silly their assumptions and limitations were by admitting “it was never their goal to assess realistic, intermediate or desirable diets” anyway.